Trufa-me/giraph/README.md

 This is a fork of the main Apache Giraph [github](https://github.com/apache/giraph) project with some changes specific to the Savanna pipeline project.

+All changes are on a branch, savanna.

+    $ git checkout git@github.com:Trufa-me/giraph.git
+    $ cd giraph
+    $ git checkout savanna

 ## Changes

 * Support for more recent version of hadoop (required for EMR).